danstelianungureanu/Imob_Expert/README.md

 Introduction This Privacy Policy describes how we collect, use, and protect your personal information.
 We are committed to protecting your privacy and handling your personal data in a transparent manner.

+Information We Collect.

-Information We Collect We collect the following types of information:
+We collect the following types of information:

 Personal Identification Information: Name, email address, phone number, etc. Usage Information: Data regarding how you use our website, including IP addresses, browser types, and pages visited.
 Third-Party Information: We may receive information about you from third parties, such as business partners.
 3. How We Use Information We use the collected information for the following purposes: